pwujczyk/ProductivityTools.SetPhotographNameAsDateTimeTaken/Readme.md

 <!--more-->
 Module allows to use -Recurse switch.
 By default it creates directory at the same level as working directory with images which have new name.

+If two photos had been performed in the same second, module will append suffix _0 _1,....

 ````powershell
 Set-PhotographNameAsDateTimeTaken -Recurse -Verbose
 ````